games-automata-play/games-automata-play.github.io/_posts/2019-04-06-equivalence_weighted_automata.md

 ---
 layout:     post
-title:      A polynomial time algorithm for the equivalence problem of weighted automata
+title:      A polynomial time algorithm for the equivalence problem of weighted automata over a field
 date:       2019-04-06 9:00:00
 author:     Nathana&euml;l Fijalkow
 category: